patricktd/Smartthings-BambuLab/README.md

 These values are initialized when the device is added so the driver always has valid defaults.

 ## Preferences
+**Note:** The serial number can be up to 15 characters and the access code up to 8 characters.

 Two preferences control how the driver connects to your printer: